Definition of Format Cells

 Different Formats in Excel

-In General format, there is no specific format whatever you input it will appear in the same way, it may be number or text or symbol.
-After clicking on the HOME menu go to the “NUMBER” segment there you can find a drop of formats.
+In General format, there is no specific format; whatever you input, it will appear in the same way; it may be a number or text or symbol.
+After clicking on the HOME menu, go to the “NUMBER” segment, where you can find a drop of formats.

 Click on the drop-down where you see the “General” option.

 We will discuss each of these formats one by one with related examples.

 This format converts the data to a number format.
 When we input the data initially, it will be in General format; after converting to Number format only, it will appear as number format.
 Observe the below screenshot for the number in General format.

 Now choose the format “Number” from the drop-down list and see how the appearance of cell A1 changes.

 That is a difference between the General and Number format.
 If you want further customizations to your number format, select the cell that you want to do customization and right-click the below menu will come.

 Choose the “Format Cells“ option then you will get the below window.